- Offered as:

 Washington State University awards millions of dollars in financial aid and scholarships to students every year based on financial need, academic merit, or a combination of the two.

-In addition, students can apply for more than $50,000 in scholarships awarded by the College of Liberal Arts.
+In addition, students in Queer Studies can apply for more than $50,000 in scholarships awarded by the College of Liberal Arts.